New York Permanent Alimony Lawyer

-Going through a divorce is always a trying time, even under the best of circumstances.
-However, once it becomes clear that a marriage cannot be salvaged, the goal for any spouse should be to achieve the best possible exit for themselves, their children and, yes, even their other spouse.
+Going through a divorce is always a trying time, even under the of circumstances.
+However, once it becomes clear that a marriage cannot be salvaged, the goal for any spouse should be to achieve the possible exit for themselves, their children and, yes, even their other spouse.
 Pursuing the most amicable and cooperative outcome in a divorce should always be a top priority.
-That’s why it’s imperative to get the best legal team possible in your corner.
+That’s why it’s imperative to get the legal team possible in your corner.
 Especially where significant assets are at stake, there are simply too many ways for an individual without a competent legal team to make costly mistakes.
 Our lawyers have decades of experience and hundreds of successfully completed divorce proceedings.
 We can help.

 Alimony negotiations are a minefield

 If you are going through a divorce and your spouse has hired legal counsel, you need to drop everything and hire a lawyer as soon as possible.
 Decisions that come out of divorce proceedings can affect you for the rest of your life.
 None of these decisions is potentially more life-altering than alimony payments.

 Often times, a judge will determine that the parent with residential custody receive alimony or child support payments from the non-custodial parent.
 This can be utterly ruinous for the parent who is saddled with the payments, especially considering that the custodial spouse has likely already been given a sizable portion of the couple’s assets, often times including their primary residence.

 But even in cases where the marriage has produced no children or where the children have reached the age of majority, courts will often award alimony payments to spouses who did not contribute income to the marriage.
 These alimony payments are often awarded on the theory that the non-productive spouse should be able to maintain the lifestyle that they previously enjoyed, not merely their ability to meet their basic necessities.
 And these payments can be awarded over incredibly long periods, sometimes even permanently.